Most finance leaders will tell you that transforming their department into a digital one is at the top of their priority list.

-Unfortunately, they will also tell you that they have so many competing priorities that they just can’t find the time, so if you are a finance leader how do you go about transforming your department?
+Unfortunately, they will also tell you that they have so many competing objectives that they simply cannot find the time, so how do you go about improving your department as a finance leader?

-In this post, we’re looking at some practical ways that you can free up resource to get digital integration underway and move your department up to the next level.
+In this piece, we’ll look at some practical strategies to free up resources so that you may begin digital integration and take your department to the next level.

 Triage your department